gotouerina/Toy/README.md

 our can do <sh batch_noneout.sh> to build this type of batch

-If you want to run the batch_run.sh,Please Uncomment the the last two lines.Before this, you should make sure you install the ParaFly software.If not ,you can type <conda install ParaFly>
+If you want to run the batch_run.sh,Please Uncomment the the last two lines.Before this, you should make sure you install the ParaFly software.

+If not ,you can type <conda install ParaFly>